|Research Funding Bodies Exempt from the Infrastructure Levy|

 - Download the Budget Tool.

 This is currently under review and will be replaced shortly.
-If you need assistance in preparing a budget, please contact your College Research Administration staff, or the Research Services Office.
+If you need assistance in preparing a budget, please contact your College Research Administration staff, or Research Development and Support.

 - Save the file to your computer, using a file name that relates to your Project.